-Central Mineralized Zone ("CMZ"):
+Iceberg gold deposit within the Central Mineralized Zone ("CMZ"):

-The two holes drilled in the CMZ (RHB12-005 and 006) were completed to 1,500 feet (457m) and contain significant zones of alteration.
+In the spring of 2012, two holes drilled in the CMZ (RHB12-005 and 006) were completed to 1,500 feet (457m) and contain significant zones of alteration.
 Both holes encountered abundant iron oxides in limestone (from near-surface to 900 feet (275m) in hole 005 and 600 feet (180m) in hole 006), below which the mineralization contains disseminated pyrite.
-Hole RHB12-006 intersected several zones of oxide gold mineralization in the CMZ of the Red Hill Project.
+Hole RHB12-006 intersected several zones of oxide gold mineralization, which is the discovery hole of the Iceberg gold deposit. of the Red Hill Project.
 Most notable is a near-surface 90 foot oxidized intercept (27.4 meters) of 1.4 g/t Au including 35 feet (10.7 meters) of 2.6 g/t Au.
-Complete assays are shown in Table 1 below.
-The results of this vertical reverse circulation hole indicate the discovery of significant near-surface high-grade oxide gold mineralization that is likely the westerly extension of the previously identified gold mineralization in the CMZ.
-Historic drilling at the CMZ outlined a modest mineralized zone with grades up to 1-2 g/t Au.
-RHB12-005 was drilled to the east and returned anomalous gold.
-This may be an extension of the gold mineralization encountered last year in RHM11-003 (85 feet of 0.14 g/t Au).
+The results of this vertical reverse circulation hole indicate the discovery of significant near-surface high-grade oxide gold mineralization in the CMZ.
+Historic drilling at the Iceberg deposit outlined a modest mineralized zone with grades up to 1-2 g/t Au.
 The oxidized mineralization in drill hole RHB12-006 is mostly within silicified limestone with associated trace elements and alteration indicative of Carlin-type gold mineralization.
-Located within the Barrick Property, both holes contain substantial thickness of silicified and oxidized nearsurface gold mineralization.
-This hole, in conjunction with RHB12-005 and RHB12-003 (PR-7/5/11), indicate a much larger mineralized zone than previously indicated by historic drilling is present at CMZ.
-Detailed logging of the chips and incorporation of the NuLegacy drill holes with the historic data is in progress which will lead to a drill plan that will follow-up on these promising results.
-Follow up drilling to expand this zone of near-surface oxide gold mineralization will commence as soon as targeting and permitting of the additional drill sites is completed.

-On December 18, 2012, the Company announced that it had extended the Iceberg Deposit in the CMZ.
+On December 18, 2012, the Company announced that it had extended the Iceberg deposit.
 Five of six holes completed in the Iceberg gold deposit were stepped out to the north of the initial discovery hole (RHB-006 with 27.4 meters of 1.40 g/T gold as reported June, 2012) with the sixth hole drilled vertically to the south.
-The five northern holes were angled to the east or west at the confluence of two structures to determine which of these two governs the gold deposition in the Iceberg deposit.
+The five northern holes were angled to the east or west to identify structures that are important in controlling the gold deposition in the Iceberg deposit.

-Three of the six holes (Table 1 below) have confirmed the continuity of the Iceberg deposit extending the zone of interest an additional 110 meters to the north-west, while the remaining three holes suggest more limited possibilities to the east and south.
-The principal horizon of higher grade oxide gold mineralization now extends over 360 meters [1,200 ft.] in silicified and decalcified Devonian carbonates. http://nulegacygold.com/i/maps/The_Iceberg_Gold_Deposit_Dec_18_2012.jpg
+Three of the six holes (See link below) have confirmed the continuity of the Iceberg deposit extending the zone of interest an additional 110 meters to the northwest, while the remaining three holes suggest more limited possibilities to the east and south.

+http://nulegacygold.com/i/maps/The_Iceberg_Gold_Deposit_Dec_18_2012.jpg